pekim/gobbi/README.md

 **gob**ject **bi**ndings

-gobbi is a set of Go bindings for gobject based libraries.
+gobbi is a set of generated Go bindings for gobject based libraries.
 There are bindings, with varying degrees of completeness, for gtk, gdk, gdkpixbuf, gio, gobject, and glib.